 Yes, custom propeller requests are welcomed and are evaluated on a case by case basis.

-APC does not charge for tooling and setup costs for injection molded propellers, instead we require a minimum initial order.
+APC does not charge for tooling and setup costs for injection molded propellers when a minimum initial order quantity is met.
 The quantity of the initial order depends on the complexity of the design and the size of the propeller.
 Larger propellers require a smaller initial minimum quantity.

 Design engineering services are also available.